-All employees of the Swiss Life Group have access at all times to online training options consisting of text content, short videos, checklists and learning programmes on health and well-being related topics which they can use wherever they happen to be.
+All employees of the Swiss Life Group complete mandatory online training courses consisting of text content, short videos, checklists and learning programmes on health and well-being related topics which they can use whenever and wherever is convenient.
 Thus employee health and prevention programmes are a central focus of the Swiss Life Group's corporate activities.
 The emphasis is on preventive care.
 In cooperation with their social partners (based on collective bargaining agreements and, in Switzerland, on the basis of participation rights), all divisions offer services in the areas of exercise and sport, massages and therapy (e.g. physiotherapy), relaxation rooms and all types of counselling, including nutrition and social counselling.
 Employees can access these offerings via various communication channels, such as the intranet.
-In addition, the managers regularly inform staff about the available management channels.
-Safety at the workplace (with regard to equipment, work tools and instruction) is continuously monitored and adapted to changing requirements.
+In addition, managers regularly provide employees with information as part of their personnel management activities.